Virginia State Holidays

 Back To Top

 Private employers in Virginia are not required to close on any of the listed holidays.
 Additionally, private employers are not required to allow employees to take either paid or unpaid time off on the holidays nor are they required to pay employees any premium wage rates to employees who work on the holidays.
-Private employers may establish policies or practices granting employees time off on any of the listed holiday or agree to pay premium wage rates to employees who work on those days.
+Private employers may establish policies or practices granting employees time off on any of the listed holidays or agree to pay premium wage rates to employees who work on those days.
 Employers who establish such policies or practices may be required to comply with them.

 Find out more about Virginia’s Leave Laws.